patrick1729/patrick1729/README.md

 ### Hey there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 I am [Prateek Mishra](https://linkedin.com/in/prateek-m), a passionate persion who loves to create new things and extend his limits by challenging his own beliefs.
 I am always curious to explore new enhancement that software field is bringing to the humanity, may it be in web development or space research.
-Currently, working as a Sr. Software Developer in Indore, India.
+Currently, working as Technical Lead in Indore, India.

 ## Skills :dart:
 ![Angular](https://img.shields.io/twitter/url?color=white&label=Angular&logo=angular&logoColor=F44336&style=for-the-badge&url=https%3A%2F%2Fangular.io%2F)